dfinity/http-gateway-release/README.md

 ### `OVMF.fd`

 - UEFI firmware file for booting in a virtualized environment, also sourced from the [SEV-SNP dependencies repository](https://github.com/dfinity/sev-snp-deps)

-## Releases

-Each [release](https://github.com/dfinity/http-gateway-release/releases) includes the following artifacts:

-- `initramfs`
-- `vmlinuz`
-- `OVMF.fd`
-- A SEV-SNP measurement assuming a configuration with 30 vCPUs

 ## License